laster04/Idealista-scraper/README.md

 ## Input Parameters

-The input of this scraper should be JSON containing the list of pages on Realtor that should be visited.
+The input of this scraper should be JSON containing the list of pages on Idealista.com that should be visited.
 Required fields are:

 | Field                | Type    | Description                                                                                                                                                                                               |
 | -------------------- | ------- |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|